mauris/Deployer/guide.md

 ##Installation

- 1. Download Deployer by clicking the [Github download](https://github.com/thephpdeveloper/Deployer/downloads).
+ 1. Download the [Deployer](http://mauris.sg/bin/deployer.phar) PHAR file.
- 2. Extract the contents of the `src` folder in the zip file to a new `hook` folder on your web server root. *So assuming that your web server root is at `"/home/user/public_html/"`, you should extract the contents of the `src` folder to `"/home/user/public_html/hook/"`.*
- 3. Copy the file `example/hook.php` to your `hook` folder.  *Your hook call URL will then, for example, be at `http://example.com/hook/hook.php`.*
- 4. Open `hook.php` and modify:
-   - `use Deployer\Drivers\Github as Worker;` - replace `Github` with the driver class you wish to use.
-   - `$deployer = new Worker($source, array('target' => '../'));` - write any additional options in the 2nd parameters.
- 5. If needed, write additional code / script to build your application after the `"// write any code here to build the cloned files"` comment.
+ 2. Create your Hook Script (see at `example/hook.php` in repository)
+ 3. Upload both the `deployer.phar` and `hook.php` to your server.
- 6. Configure your repository by going to the settings on the Git hosting page and adding your hook call URL.
+ 4. Configure your repository by going to the settings on the Git hosting page and adding your hook call URL.
    - for example on Github, go to `Admin` tab on the repository page, select `Service Hooks` and click `WebHooks URLs` and add in your URL there.
- 7. And you're done configuring - start pushing commits and see it deploying automatically!
+ 5. And you're done configuring - start pushing commits and see it deploying automatically!

-##Note

 ###Deployment Target